-Katelyn Rucks Rocks Harry Potter Themed Lingerie With See-Through Top & Thong Panties
+Katelyn Runck Rocks Harry Potter-Themed Lingerie With See-Through Top & Thong Panties

 Katelyn Runck opted to dress in costume for her latest Instagram share on Monday morning.
 The brunette beauty served up some steamy looks for the camera while showing her love for Harry Potter.

-In the ultra-sexy snaps, Katelyn looked smoking hot as she sported a daring lingerie set.
-She opted for a gray see-through lace top that clung tightly to her ample bust and flaunted her bare chest underneath.
+In the ultra-sexy snaps, Katelyn looked smoking hot in a daring lingerie set.
+She opted for a gray see-through lace top that clung tightly to her ample bust and flaunted her chest underneath.
 The shirt was sleeveless and offered a look at her gym-honed arms and shoulders as well.

 She added a pair of maroon thong panties that fit high on her waist and wrapped tightly around her taut tummy.
 The bottoms flashed her curvy hips and showcased her round booty in the process.
 Her muscular thighs and chiseled abs were also on full display in the outfit.